Elections in Finland: Parliamentary elections

+2023 parliamentary election

+The National Coalition Party received 20.8% of the vote, securing 48 seats.
+The Finns Party followed closely with 20.1% of the vote and 46 seats, while the Social Democratic Party received 19.9% of the vote, winning 43 seats.
+All three parties saw an increase in their share of the vote compared to the previous election, whereas mid-sized and smaller parties saw an overall decline in support.

 Åland's parliamentary elections

 Åland is a province that accounts for 0.5% of Finland's population, a total population of 27,210.
 The Åland's autonomous political status under the Act on Åland Autonomy gives the Parliament of Åland legislative powers over a number of areas.
 Aside from these issues, the state of Finland, represented by the Provincial Governor, is sovereign and residents vote in general parliamentary elections for one representative to the Finnish parliament.

 Elections in Åland are held every four years at the same time as municipal elections are held in the Municipalities of Åland.
 A proportional representation system encourages a multitude of political parties and has resulted in many coalition cabinets. Åland has different political parties than continental Finland.

 The Premier of the Government of Åland, Lantråd, is appointed by the speaker of the Parliament, based on the vote in the parliamentary elections.
 Usually the chairman of the biggest party becomes the next prime minister.
 In the parliamentary elections on 21 October 2007 there were two dominating parties: the Liberals for Åland got 10 seats, and the Åland Centre got 8 seats, in the 30-seat Lagting.
 These parties then formed a new cabinet led by Viveka Eriksson.